MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

 result
 ```

 The `qsharp.estimate` function creates a result object, which can be used to display a table with the overall physical resource counts.
-You can inspect cost details by collapsing the groups, which have more information.
+You can inspect cost details by expanding the groups, which have more information.
 For more information, see [the full report data of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator-output.data#report-data).

-For example, collapse the **Logical qubit parameters** group to see that the code distance is 21 and the number of physical qubits is 882.
+For example, expand the **Logical qubit parameters** group to see that the code distance is 21 and the number of physical qubits is 882.

 |Logical qubit parameter| Value |
 |----|---|